dapr/docs/howto/setup-monitoring-tools/setup-fluentd-es-kibana.md

 5. Validation

-Ensure elastic search and kibana are running in your cluster.
+Ensure Elastic Search and Kibana are running in your Kubernetes cluster.

 ```bash
 kubectl get pods -n dapr-monitoring